DolphinBox/sathya/docs/Developing_Modules.md

 );
 ```

-In this example, the HelloWorld function is exposed at `ServerState.HelloModule.API.HelloWorldFunction()`.
+In this example, the HelloWorld function is exposed at `ServerState.getState().HelloModule.API.HelloWorldFunction()`.

 **Note:** When the state gets saved to disk, it becomes a JSON string using JSON.stringify.
 This means that while properties are saved, methods are not.
 Your module should recreate methods in the state every time the server starts.